 Deloitte Touche Tohmatsu ("Deloitte"), which had served as the auditors of the Company since 2010, resigned as the auditors of the Company with effect from June 12, 2015.
 The reason for this resignation was the inability of Deloitte and the Company to reach consensus regarding the audit fee for the year ended December 31, 2015.
-Deloitte confirmed in writing that there are no matters in relation to its resignation as the Company's auditors that need to be brought to the attention of the shareholders or creditors of the Company.
-The Board also confirmed that there were no disagreements or outstanding matters between the Company and Deloitte, and that the Board was not aware of any other matters in relation to the change of auditors that need to be brought to the attention of the shareholders or creditors of the Company.
+Deloitte confirmed in writing that there are no matters in relation to its resignation as the Company's auditors that need to be brought to the attention of the shareholders or creditors of the Company and Deloitte, and that the Board was not aware of any other matters in relation to the change of auditors that need to be brought to the attention of the shareholders or creditors of the Company and Deloitte, and that the Board was not aware of any other matters in relation to the change of auditors that need to be brought to the attention of the shareholders or creditors of the Company.